 The recoverable amount is the higher of its fair value less cost of disposal and its value-in-use.
 Value-in-use is the present value of future cash flows expected to be derived from the asset.
 For the purposes of impairment testing, assets are grouped at the lowest levels for which there are separately identifiable cash flows which are largely independent of the cash inflows from other assets or group of assets (cash-generating units or CGU).
 Impairment occurs when the carrying amount of a CGU including the goodwill, exceeds the estimated recoverable amount of the CGU.
 For the purpose of impairment testing, goodwill acquired in a business combination is allocated to the Company's CGUs expected to benefit from the synergies arising from the business combination.
 Total impairment loss of a CGU is allocated first to reduce the carrying amount of goodwill allocated to the CGU and then to the other assets of the CGU, pro-rata on the basis of the carrying amount of each asset in the CGU.
-An impairment loss on goodwill recognized in the subsequent period.
+An impairment loss on goodwill recognized in the statement of profit and loss is not reversed in the subsequent period.
 Non-financial assets other than goodwill that suffered an impairment are reviewed for possible reversal of impairment at the end of each reporting period.

-w) Earnings per share
+q) Earnings per share